eingaeph/pip.imbue.hood/SCAFFOLD.md

      with keyboard emitted escape sequences

   B. "DISPLAY"
-     DISP: Starting with a simple hard coded string based on VT100 escape sequences, copy the string to the display, clear the screen, write a message, position the cursor.
+     DISP: Starting with a hard coded strings comprising  VT100 escape sequences, copy the string to the display, clear the screen, write a message, position the cursor.